Salveankit/Mobile-Price-Range-Prediction-Classification-/README.md

 To replicate or build upon this project, follow these steps:

-1. Obtain the mobile phone dataset, ensuring it includes relevant features and corresponding price range categories.

-2. Perform exploratory data analysis (EDA) to understand the dataset and identify any preprocessing steps required.
+1. Perform exploratory data analysis (EDA) to understand the dataset and identify any preprocessing steps required.

-3. Select and implement a suitable classification algorithm from the available options (decision trees, random forests, SVM, neural networks, etc.).
+2. Select and implement a suitable classification algorithm from the available options (decision trees, random forests, SVM, neural networks, etc.).

-4. Split the dataset into training and testing sets, and train the classification model on the training data.
+3. Split the dataset into training and testing sets, and train the classification model on the training data.

-5. Evaluate the model's performance using the testing data, employing appropriate evaluation metrics and techniques.
+4. Evaluate the model's performance using the testing data, employing appropriate evaluation metrics and techniques.

-6. Apply the trained model to new mobile phone data to predict their price range categories and gain valuable insights.
+5. Apply the trained model to new mobile phone data to predict their price range categories and gain valuable insights.

 ### Conclusion